renuo/norobots/README.md

    - All domains will be blocked (Disallow: /)

 3. Only `CANONICAL_HOST` set:
-   - The canonical domain will be crawlable (Allow: /)
+   - The canonical domain will use the original `robots.txt` from your public folder
    - All other domains will be blocked (Disallow: /)

 Example: